Do you want to encode spectacular quality video?

 Many years ago, I was teaching a DV Revolution workshop at Apple headquarters in Cupertino and became friends with Doug Werner, the person who compresses movie trailers for the Apple website (including the famous Star Wars trailer in 2000 that got 35 million downloads.)

 The problem is, there’s never been an software environment designed to make this process easy (until now!).
-I’ve used software ranging from $400 to over $1000, and they all make this process so excruciatingly cumbersome and inefficient, that for 90% of people who publish video on the internet, it’s just not worth the trouble.
+I’ve used encoding software ranging from free to several thousand dollars, and they all make this process so excruciatingly cumbersome and inefficient, that for 90% of people who publish video on the internet, it’s just not worth the trouble.

 DV Kitchen is unique in helping you determine your ideal settings . . . very quickly — Allan Tepper, ProVideo Coalition